chef/win32-certstore/README.md

 ### Validate certificate

-This method validate certificate from open certificate store.
+Validates a certificate in a certificate store on the basis of time validity.

 ```
 Input   - Certificate thumbprint